 Currently we have 25 children but have built housing for 50 in the future.
-The donation and sale of a cow provided the funds to build a well and we have been pumping 5000 liters/hour of water for six years now.
+The donation and sale of a cow provided the funds to build a well and we have been pumping 5000 liters/hour of water for seven years now.
 We built a nursery school on the farm compound in order to educate our 33 children under the age of 5-years-old.
 Vegetable gardens are also thriving on one end of the property to provide nourishment for the kids.
 The home and farm, with many banana, mango and avocado trees are enclosed with 8’ walls for security.
 All this started in 2009 with the sale of home made banana bread, baked 4 at a time in my kitchen in Abbotsford.
 I had no idea this would be possible from such humble beginnings.

 “At the end of life we will not be judged by how many diplomas we have received, how much money we have made, how many great things we have done.
 We will be judged by “I was hungry and you gave me to eat, I was naked and you clothed me, I was homeless and you took me in.
 Hungry not only for bread, but hungry for love.
 Naked not only for clothing, but naked for human dignity and respect.
 Homeless not only for want of a room of bricks, but homeless because of rejection.”